chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/ML_MODEL_DOCUMENTATION.md

 All dependencies checked with GitHub Advisory Database:
 - ✅ No known vulnerabilities in scikit-learn 1.7.2
-- ✅ No known vulnerabilities in xgboost 3.1.2
 - ✅ CodeQL analysis passed with 0 alerts

 ## Robust Forecasting Pipeline (New)